 The measurement of cost from the granting of equity instruments and the corresponding increase in equity occurs over the period in which the vesting or performance conditions have to be satisfied (the so-called vesting period).
 This period ends after the vesting date, i.e. the date on which the employee concerned has gained irrevocable entitlement.
 The cumulative expenses recognized on each balance sheet date for equity-settled transactions until the vesting date reflect the extent to which the vesting period has expired and the number of equity instruments which, according to the Group's best-possible estimate, will actually be vested after the vesting period.
-The income or expense recognized in the income statement represents the development of cumulative expenses recognized for payment rights which are not vested.
+The income or expense recognized in the income statement represents the development of cumulative expenses recognized at the beginning and end of the reporting period.
+No expense is recognized for payment rights which are not vested.